-ACTION 2.12

-The health service o The health service organisation provides orientation, support and education to consumers who are partnering in the governance, design, measurement and evaluation

-of the organisation
+The health service organisation provides orientation, support and education to consumers who are partnering in the governance, design, measurement and evaluation of the organisation

-Comments

-and ongoing educati responsive to their in Suggestion(s) for Im Documentation and interviews with a consumer representative confirmed that they felt supported in their role.
+Documentation and interviews with consumer representatives confirmed that they felt supported in their roles.
 This includes orientation for consumer representatives and ongoing education where needed.
-Consumer representatives reported being satisfied with the level of support provided to them and stated that PPH was responsive to their information needs in interpreting survey results, data, and documents.
-Suggestion(s) for Improvement Consider the benefits of inviting consumers to be re-trained every 3-5 years.
+Consumer representatives reported being satisfied with the level of support provided to them and stated that the organisation was responsive to their information needs in interpreting survey results, data and documents.

-Rating Applicable HSF IDs

-Met All

-ACTION 2.13

-The health service organ isation works in partnership with Aboriginal and Torres Strait Islander communities to meet their healthcare needs
+The health service organisation works in partnership with Aboriginal and Torres Strait Islander communities to meet their healthcare needs

-Comments

-PPH has pursued a range of activities to better partner with local Aboriginal and Torres Strait Islander communities, and to better understand and meet their specific and unique healthcare needs.
-Staff interviews and a review of documents confirmed that they actively engage with members of the local Aboriginal and Torres Strait Islander communities and seeks their input into service planning and care.
-PPH is applauded for its engagement with local Aboriginal members who are assisting in enhancing the welcoming environment in the PPH foyer for local Aboriginal and Torres Strait Islander people.
-Suggestion(s) for Improvement
+The organisation has pursued a range of activities to better partner with local Aboriginal and Torres Strait Islander communities, and to better understand and meet their specific and unique healthcare needs.
+Staff interviews and a review of documents confirmed that the organisation actively engages with Aboriginal and Torres Strait Islander communities and seeks their input into service planning and care.

-With the new building we With the new building works about to be progressed, consider engagement with local Aboriginal members in relevant elements and design of the environment.

-Rating Applicable HSF IDs

-Met All